mtoporekh/Get-and-clean-data-course-project/README.md

 ### Goal: Prepare tidy data that can be used for later analysis.

-This project is about __weareble computing__, also known as body-borne computers or wearebles.
+This project is about __wearable computing__, also known as body-borne computers or wearebles.
 These are miniature electronic devices that are worn by the bearer under, with or on top clothing.

 The data represent data collected from the accelerometers from the Samsung Galaxy S smartphone.